llvm/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

 Motivation
 ==========

-DXIL backend passes depend on various properties of DXIL Operations.
-For example, ``DXILLowering`` pass will need information such as the DXIL operation an LLVM intrinsic is to be lowered to, along with valid overload and parameter types etc. The TableGen file - ``llvm/lib/Target/DirectX/DXIL.td`` - is used to represent DXIL Operations by specifying their properties listed above. ``DXIL.td`` is designed to be the single source of reference of DXIL Operations for DXIL backend implementation in ``llvm-project`` repo - analogous to ``hctdb.py`` for ``DirectXShadeCompiler`` repo.
+DXIL backend passes depend on various attributes of DXIL Operations.
+For example, ``DXILLowering`` pass will need information such as the DXIL operation an LLVM intrinsic is to be lowered to, along with valid overload and parameter types etc. The TableGen file - ``llvm/lib/Target/DirectX/DXIL.td`` - is used to represent DXIL Operations by specifying their attributes listed above. ``DXIL.td`` is designed to be the single source of reference of DXIL Operations for DXIL backend implementation in ``llvm-project`` repo - analogous to ``hctdb.py`` for ``DirectXShadeCompiler`` repo.
 It needs to have a rich representation capabilities that TableGen backends (such as ``DXILEmitter``) can rely on.
 Additionally, the DXIL Op specification should be easy to read and comprehend.

-This note provides the design of the specification DXIL Ops as TableGen class ``DXILOp`` by specifying its properties identified above.
+This note provides the design of the specification DXIL Ops as TableGen class ``DXILOp`` by specifying its attributes identified above.

 DXIL Operation Specification
 ============================

-The DXIL Operation is represented using the TableGen ``class DXILOp``.
-The DXIL operation properties are specified as fields of the ``DXILOp`` class as described below.
+The DXIL Operation is represented using the TableGen class ``DXILOp``.
+The DXIL operation attributes are specified as fields of the ``DXILOp`` class as described below.

 1. Each DXIL Operation is represented as a TableGen record.
 The name of each of the records signifies operation name.